johnwhoyou/particle-simulator/README.md

 # Problem Set #1: Particle Simulator

 ## TO-DO
-1. [DONE] Remove walls - Aless
-2. [DONE] Toggle between developer and explorer mode - Aless
-3. [DONE] Create explorer mode UI - Aless
-4. [DONE] Spawning a sprite at a pre-defined location - Shaun
-5. [PENDING WASD or arrow keys] Moving using on-screen arrow keys, WASD, or arrow keys - Shaun (TRY)
+1. [PENDING WASD or arrow keys] Moving using on-screen arrow keys, WASD, or arrow keys - Shaun (TRY)
-6. Show zoomed in version of sprite's periphery - Aless (tentative)
+2. Show zoomed in version of sprite's periphery - Aless (tentative)
-7. Render only the things in the sprite's periphery - John
+3. Render only the things in the sprite's periphery - John
-8. Remember last location of sprite when switching between modes - Ibz
+4. Polishing and fixes

 ## About the Project